Thank you to everyone who has commented, contacted us, and shared what we’re doing. It has been so encouraging to us.

 NOT Reasons We Want to be Debt Free

 - The Economy.
-Last time I checked it really stunkith…bad my friends, but we aren’t motivated by that fact or the potential fear that comes with it.
+The last time I checked it really stinks…bad my friends, but we aren’t motivated by that fact or the potential fear that comes with it.

 - Increase Future Earnings.
 There is nothing wrong with this, it’s just not our focus.